Ukraine energy system stable, no major power imports expected, ministry says | Headlines

 It said power exports were expected at 115 megawatt hours (MWh) on Sunday while imports could total 1,179 Mwh.
 Ukraine imported a record 18,649 MWh on March 26.

-National grid company chief Ukrenergo Volodymyr Kudrytskyi told Reuters last week that Russian attacks had caused significant damage to the power system, but a total collapse was unlikely.
+National grid company chief Volodymyr Kudrytskyi told Reuters last week that Russian attacks had caused significant damage to the power system, but a total collapse was unlikely.
+The grid company Ukrnergo said later on Sunday that Russian drones had damaged the company's high-voltage network facility in the eastern Kharkiv region overnight and the system operator had to introduce some power cuts.

+"Today, Ukrenergo's dispatch centre has been forced to increase the volume of emergency power outages in Kharkiv and the region," the company said on the Telegram messaging app.
+Ukraine's second-largest city Kharkiv, which lies some 30 km (20 miles) from the Russian border, has been bombed heavily during the 25-month war and has been badly affected as Russia has renewed missile and drone attacks on the energy system.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)